Juan Luis Guerra y 440

 concentrate on his radio and TV stations and his evangelical church, but

-came back with a new album at the end of 1998 and an explicitly Christian release in '04, and occasional albums since then.
+came back with a new album at the end of 1998, an explicitly Christian release in '04, and occasional albums since then.

 Try this Juan Luis Guerra fan site.

 Juan Luis Guerra, Maridalia Hernández, Mariela Mercado,

 Roger Zayas-Bazán, all vocals.